 For Sumo, you get a list builder app and can opt for various types of sign-up forms.
-But to truly integrate the forms with your email, you’ll need either Zapier rules (Zapier is an app to master) or use Mailchimp or Aweber.
-You’ll soon get the ‘upgrade now’ reminder, and the upgrade is about $280.
+But to truly integrate the forms with your email, you’ll need either Zapier rules or use Mailchimp or Aweber.
+You’ll soon get the ‘upgrade now’ reminder.
 I just use the free one and it’s fine.

 Author Blog Summary

 - Use WordPress on a self-hosted domain (e.g. yourname.com, yourbrand.com.au)

-- Blog to steadily promote books, social share your articles, and upload a media kit (high res photos of both YOU and the book/s)
+- Blog to steadily promote books, socially share your articles, and upload a media kit (high quality photos of both YOU and the book)

 - Put your domain name at the bottom of every press release.

-- Designing… put your name URL on business card, LinkedIn and on email signature.
+- Designing… put your name URL on your business card, LinkedIn and on email signature.
 I recommend Canva Business Cards.

 - Start with a smaller plan, but always choose one with a SSL option, so both Google bots and people see the secure lock.

 - Always get expert help when you’re out of your depth.
-Try PeoplePerHour.com or TheFreelance Collective.com.au.
+Try Upwork or TheFreelance Collective.com.au.

 - Use an easy page builder to design your website a bit better.
 It should come with your theme.
 Sliders are optional.

 - Get an author web banner made – once installed, it will make your blog look customised straight away.

-- Capture your visitors with an opt-in form (e.g. Sumo) and an offer of a free chapter or email course.
-Make sure the opt-in form SLIDES in, POPS up, or FLIES down.
+- Capture your visitors with an opt-in form and an offer of a free chapter or email course.
+Make sure the opt-in form SLIDES in, POPS up, or is at the top.
 Nobody elects to just sign up.